 - How does the Spinner Probability Calculator work?

-- The calculator uses basic probability principles to determine the likelihood of landing on each section, dividing the number of favorable outcomes by the total number of outcomes.
+- The calculator uses basic probability principles to determine the likelihood of landing on the section or sections you tick as a win: it adds up their sizes and divides by the total size of all the sections; with equal sections, that is simply the number of winning sections divided by the total number of sections.

 - Can it handle weighted probabilities?